AlexHowansky/ork-csv/docs/Reader.md

 Default: `php://stdin`

 The file to read from.
-This may be a string containing any value that PHP treats as a file reference (including `php://` specials and URLs) or an open file handle.
+This may be a string containing any value that PHP treats as a file reference (including `php://` specials, stream wrappers, and URLs) or an open file handle.

 ### `hasHeader`